homemadearcade/zero/todo/3_TODO_UIUX.md

   Lobby Join Sound
   Updated Lobby Card

-  Click Step Preview -> Go to Lobby Dashboard
-  Click Join User -> Leave Lobby Dashboard

-  COMBINE LOBBY DASHBOARD with ACTIVE COBROWSING?

   Scroll in/out of game view WITH the cobrowsing user when cobrowse is active ( in creative mode )

-VIDEO INSIDE GAME VIEW UPGRADE
-  The User that you are cobrowsing, have their video in the top center?
-You can turn on and off active cobrowing in there too.
-But normally its based on if ur are in lobby dashboard or not

-  Animate and Active cobrowse shortcut is on here

 --